mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 You've learned how to deploy a simple yet substantial commercial paper smart contract sample to a Commerce Fabric blockchain network involving multiple organisations.
 You’ve seen how it can explore, package, install, and instantiate a smart contract on that network, and how to use the IBM Blockchain Platform [VS Code extension](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) to submit transactions as different organisations, which are recorded on the ledger.
 (Clearly, the extension provides a lot more -- such as the develop/debug/test lifecycle of a developer -- beyond the scope of this simple tutorial.)

-[My next tutorial](https://developer.ibm.com/tutorials/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension/) will concentrate on another application perspective, querying the the history or lifecycle of an asset on the ledger.
+[My next tutorial, part 2 of this series](https://developer.ibm.com/tutorials/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension/) will concentrate on another application perspective, querying the the history or lifecycle of an asset on the ledger.
 I'll answer questions like:

 * What was the "paper" trail?
 (Get it?)
 * Who performed the transactions (the identities involved)?